-West Highland White Terrier Exercise Needs: Activity & Fitness Guide
+West Highland White Terrier exercise & Fitness Guide

 How much exercise does a West Highland White Terrier need?
 Activity recommendations for this small moderate-energy terrier breed.

-With a typical weight of 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier has specific care needs shaped by its genetics and build.
 Whether you are researching the West Highland White Terrier for the first time or deepening your knowledge as a current owner, the breed's terrier lineage is the foundation for understanding their needs.

 Best Activities